 Home » Important Question » Who invented exams?

-Who Invented Exams?
+Who Invented Exams?- Henry Fischel

 Who Invented Exams in World?

-Who invented exams?
-Exams were invented in the late 1800s by an American businessman named Henry Fischel.
+Who invented exams?-Exams were invented in the late 1800s by an American businessman named Henry Fischel.
 China held the first exam and was the first country to adopt the notion of exams.
 China’s first examination was known as the Imperial Examination.
 Examining a subject entails observing, assessing, inspecting, or studying it.
 These are done by subject matter experts, scientists, or researchers.
 Exams are commonly used in today’s society to measure people’s understanding of a certain subject.

 • Imperial Examination- The history of exams is different all around the world.
 The first country to accept the concept of exams was China.
 The government organized an assessment known as the Imperial Examination.
 The exam was introduced by the Sui dynasty.
 This exam was to assess the potential candidates by merit and if the candidates qualified for the exams they were given a chance to be a part of government officials groups under the leadership of Emperor Yang of Sui.